timescale/docs/api/_hyperfunctions/stats_agg-two-variables/stats_agg.md

     experimental: 1.0.0
     stable: 1.3.0
 hyperfunction:
-  family: statistical analysis
+  family: statistical and regression analysis
   type: aggregate
   aggregates:
     - stats_agg() (two variables)
 api_details:
   summary: >
-    This is the first step for performing any statistical aggregate calculations.
-    Use `stats_agg` to create an intermediate aggregate from your data.
-This intermediate form can then be used by any accessor on this page to compute a final result.
+    This is the first step for performing any statistical aggregate calculations on two-dimensional data.
+Use stats_agg to create an intermediate aggregate (`StatsSummary2D`) from your data.
+This intermediate form can then be used by one or more accessors in this group to compute the final results.
+    Optionally, multiple such intermediate aggregate objects can be combined using [`rollup()`](#rollup) or [`rolling()`](#rolling) before an accessor is applied.
+  details:
+    - type: note
+      content: >
+        This is especially useful for computing tumbling window aggregates from a continuous aggregate.
+It can be orders of magnitude faster because it uses inverse transition and combine functions, with the possibility that bigger floating point errors can occur in unusual scenarios.

+        For re-aggregation in a non-window function context, such as combining hourly buckets into daily buckets, see [`rollup()`](#rollup).
   signatures:
     - language: sql
       code: |